 Symptoms of inhalant withdrawal can include sleep disturbance, irritability, jitters, profuse sweating, nausea, vomiting, elevated heart rate, and hallucinations.
 Depending upon the length of inhalant abuse, these withdrawal symptoms can persist for as long as one month after abstinence.

-No medications have yet been found which aid in the treatment of inhalant withdrawal symptoms.
+No medications have yet been found which aid in the recovery of inhalant withdrawal symptoms.
 In most cases, the symptoms, if they occur at all, will be short-lived and uncomfortable, at worst.
-In a medical setting, an addict may be prescribed medication which can help lower the heart rate, alleviate anxiety, and aid with sleep8.
+In a medical setting, an addict may be prescribed medication that can help lower the heart rate, alleviate anxiety, and aid with sleep8.

-The most difficult thing about inhalant recovery is the lack of widespread knowledge regarding the addiction.
-There are, as yet, no 12-step programs specifically addressing inhalant abuse and the recovery community, in general, is comparably uninformed regarding this addiction.
-As a result, most recovery protocols for inhalant abuse include a combination of treatments including therapy, 12-step education, relapse prevention, cognitive behavioral therapy, and dialectical behavioral therapy.
+The most difficult thing about inhalant recovery is the lack of widespread knowledge regarding addiction.
+There are, as yet, no 12-step programs specifically addressing inhalant abuse, and the recovery community, in general, is comparably uninformed regarding this addiction.
+As a result, most recovery protocols for inhalant abuse include a combination of recovery including therapy, 12-step education, relapse prevention, cognitive behavioral therapy, and dialectical behavioral therapy.

-American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from inhalant addiction.
-Most other addiciton rehab programs are not able to give enough time and attention to the addict or are too costing for most people to afford over an extended period of time.
+American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction, including from inhalant addiction.
+Most other addiction rehab programs are not able to give enough time and attention to the addict or are too costly for most people to afford over an extended period of time.

 1Foundation for a Drug-Free World.
 “Inhalants: A Short History”. http://www.drugfreeworld.org/drugfacts/inhalants/a-short-history.html

 2National Institute on Drug Abuse.
 “Inhalants”.
 December 2012. https://www.drugabuse.gov/drugs-abuse/inhalants